 Contrary to what you have been led to believe not all bundled smartphone headsets are Junk.
 For a few years now LG with its Quadbeat line of earphones has been bucking the trend.
 The In-Ear headphones which usually come bundled with some high-end LG smartphones such as the G4 and G5 are also available to buy at the uber low price of $20.
-When people first asked me to take a look I wasn't really up for it as despite the excellent Sony MH1C, included earphones have always been a major let down.
-But then you kept asking for a review.
+When people first asked me to take a look at the LG Quadbeat 3 (which are tuned by AKG) I wasn't really up for it.
+Despite the excellent Sony MH1C, included earphones have always been a major let down.
+However. you kept asking for a review.
 Over and over on twitter and Facebook.
 So here it is.
 Are they really a top budget earphone or just more trash destined for the landfill?

 LG Quadbeat 3 - Packaging and Accessories